Horlar-1st/Analyzing-Students-Mental-Health/README.md

 ---
 - Download the repository as a zip file
 - Extract the files
 - Run the `notebook.ipynb`.
-It is a Jupyter notebook.
+It is an SQL code on Jupyter notebook